kyte-one/airlyftone-docs/docs/campaign/quests/token-nft-app.md

 #### Hold a Token

 - Expand the basic details option to enter the Title, Description, cFuel and XP.

-- You can also set the task frequency and conditions by expanding Task Conditions & Recurrence option.
+- To configure the **Task Condition & Recurrence**, refer to the [Task Condition & Recurrence](../task-condition-and-recurrence.md) page.

 - Select the blockchain, and the token to check for.
 - Enter the amount of tokens to verify in the participant's wallet.
 You can specify either a minimum number of tokens or a range of token amounts to verify.